damonhook/aos-statshammer/client/public/static/about.md

 Save your crafted units so that you can re-import them later

+## Export PDF

+Export the full stats, as well as, simulations to PDF form

 ## And more

 Keep an eye on the releases, or the Reddit page to get notified of new additions